laconiajs/website/docs/guides/creating-api-endpoints.md

 ---
 id: creating-api-endpoints
-title: Creating API Endpints
+title: Creating API Endpoints
-sidebar_label: 🚧Creating API Endpoints
+sidebar_label: Creating API Endpoints
 ---

-_**🚧Under construction, come back later 🚧**_

 ## Overview

 Laconia supports parsing and responding to AWS API Gateway Lambda Proxy Integration.
-Like other AWS Lambda events, Laconia provides two ways for you to adapt API Gateway events into your applications:
+Like other [AWS Lambda events](guides/adapting-events.md), Laconia provides two ways for you to adapt API Gateway events into your applications:

 - Creating your own adapter
 - Using Laconia built-in adapters